 - Prepare long answers in advance.
 Run them through the spellchecker and copy them into the form.

 - If possible, register on the website.
 Save your application and take a break.
 When you return to the form it’s easier to spot mistakes, something you can’t do if you have to fill in everything at once and hope the computer doesn’t crash before you finish.

 - Fill out the form with care and focus.
 Supplement the form with an application of your own, a brief description or a personal profile.
 Fill in as many fields as you can - use keywords as much as possible, so that employers can find you easily.

-- Print a copy of the completed form.
+- Save a copy of the completed form.
 Read it through and if it meets with your approval, save it for future use.

 - Press the “send” button and hope for the best!

-- Contact the employer to check that your application has been received; ask if there is anything more he would like to know about you.
+- Think about being in contact with the employer to check that they have received your application; ask if there is anything more they would like to know about you.